Who we are

 - If possible, collect garbage on your dives – but only if doing so does not cause more damage to the environment

-- If possible, cut hanging ropes and collect floating nets and plastics
+- Additionally, if possible, cut hanging ropes and collect floating nets and plastics

 - Inform your buddy or the crew on the surface if you were not able to remove the net